huggingface/text-generation-inference/docs/source/usage_statistics.md

 ## How to opt-out

 By passing the `--usage-stats` to the text-generation-launcher you can control how much usage statistics are being collected.
-`--usage-stats=no-stack` will emit the stack traces from errors and the error types, but will continue to send start and stop events
+`--usage-stats=no-stack` will not emit the stack traces from errors and the error types, but will continue to send start and stop events
 `--usage-stats=off` will completely disable everything